 - No other contacts besides the employer’s

 - There was no gathering or assessment of outside paperwork.

 - A one-page report includes a brief assessment, treatment suggestions, and recommendations for more testing

 DOT SAP Evaluation:

-The Substance Abuse Professional assesses employees who have violated a DOT drug and alcohol programme regulation and offers suggestions for follow-up education, treatment, and testing as well as aftercare.
+The Substance Use Professional assesses employees who have violated a DOT drug and alcohol program regulation and offers suggestions for follow-up education, treatment, and testing as well as aftercare.

 - Used to catch DOT drug and alcohol offenders.

 - Other than the referral form and the initial drug screen, no outside documents should be collected or evaluated.

 - Concise assessment and treatment recommendations on one page of a report

 It is the type of evaluations.
 An individual and an addiction, counselor will conduct a substance use assessment, sometimes referred to as a drug and alcohol evaluation.
 The process’s objective is to determine whether or not a person’s alcohol and/or drug consumption is a problem.